{{org_field_logo}}

 4. Key Principles of the Care Act 2014

-- Person-centred and empowering – Service users are supported in making their own choices about care and well-being.
+- Person-centred and empowering – Service users are actively supported in making informed choices about their care and well-being.

-- Prevention-focused – We prioritise early interventions to prevent the escalation of care needs.
+- Prevention-focused – We prioritise early and appropriate interventions to prevent the escalation of care needs.

-- Promoting well-being – Care plans are designed to enhance independence, dignity, and mental and physical health.
+- Promoting well-being – Care plans are designed to enhance independence, dignity, mental and physical health, and quality of life.

-- Safeguarding individuals – We implement robust protection measures for vulnerable adults.
+- Safeguarding individuals – We implement rigorous protection measures to ensure vulnerable adults are safeguarded from harm.

-- Integrated and collaborative – We work closely with local authorities, health professionals, and safeguarding teams.
+- Integrated and collaborative – We work closely with local authorities, healthcare professionals, safeguarding teams, families, and advocates to ensure cohesive and comprehensive care.

 5. Ensuring Compliance in Care Planning and Service Delivery